Vascular Medicine Twitter Journal Club

 Continuing medical education (CME) credits and maintenance of certification (MOC) points are available for participating in the Vascular Medicine Twitter Journal Club.
 This opportunity is made possible through a joint partnership with University of Virginia School of Medicine (UVASOM).
 There are no fees to participate in the activity or claim credit; however, there may be a fee to download the article from the Vascular Medicine website if you do not have an active subscription or journal access.

 Please note: CME and MOC credit are available only for journal club activities occurring after January 2019 and until 30 days after the session.
 ABIM credit will be reported every 60 days.
 Credit received after November 30th of each year will be applied to the following year.
+IMPORTANT: Your ABIM number must be in your UVASOM profile to be reported.

 - Improve knowledge, competency, performance, and patient outcomes in vascular medicine